rvm/rvm-site/content/rvm/security.md

     # Run the installer
     bash rvm-installer stable

-In rare cases the `gpg --import` is failing, use this instead:
+In rare cases the `gpg --keyserver` is failing, use this instead:

     curl -sSL https://rvm.io/mpapis.asc | gpg --import -